Ravindra-uk01/TextMaster/README.md

-# TextMaster: Your Text Processing Companion - Deployed Link -  [TextMaster](https://textmaster-uk01.netlify.app/)
+# TextMaster: Your Text Processing Companion - [TextMaster](https://textmaster-uk01.netlify.app/)

 Welcome to the GitHub repository of our project, **TextMaster**.
 This project is a ReactJS website built primarily to perform various operations on regular typed text.